MicrochipTech/AzureDemo_AnyCloud/README.md

     >
     Event: WiFi connected

-It will then check if you are already connected to a broker.
+It will then check if you are already connected to an MQTT broker.
 If not, it will issue the commands to connect to the Azure DPS server.
-Key things to note.
 The DPS server uses a common host address to handle all requests.
-The unique device ID entered into the top of hte script is used for the MQTT Client ID (MQTTC=3), and it is also part of the user name parameter (MQTTC=4).
-The ID Scope identifies your application.
-That is also part of the username field.
+The unique device ID entered into the top of the script is used for the MQTT Client ID (MQTTC=3), and it is also part of the user name parameter (MQTTC=4).
+The ID Scope identifies your application which is also part of the username field.

     AT+MQTTCONN
     +MQTTCONN:0